 fbpx

-• A few tweaks can make all the difference when setting up an iPhone for a senior
+• A few tweaks can make all the difference to setup an iPhone for seniors

 • You can change the text size, and rearrange the home screen